-Mallacoota and District town planning is governed by several overlays and design frameworks that reflect the desire of our community for sustainable building design, materials, and planting in line with our coastal and wilderness setting68.
+Mallacoota and District town planning is governed by several overlays and design frameworks that reflect the desire of our community for sustainable building design, materials, and planting in line with our coastal and wilderness setting.
 Comprehensive town planning last took place in 2007.
 Now is timely to review our planning settings considering bushfire 'lessons

-66 Future proofing is the process off anticipating the future and developing methods of minimizing the effects of shocks and stresses of future events.
-Future proofing is also about the design of things to be valuable and low risk into the future.
+&lt;sup>58 Future proofing is the process off anticipating the future and developing methods of minimizing the effects of shocks and stresses of future events.
+Future proofing is also about the design of things to be valuable and low risk into the future learned' and the impacts of climate change.
+61 EGSC has advised that a comprehensive review of town plans will take place across the whole shire commencing in 2023.

-67 For example, the Mallacoota Halls and Recreational Reserves Committee is a volunteer committee of management which is championing the refurbishment of the Main Hall.
+&lt;sup>59 For example, the Mallacoota Halls and Recreational Reserves Committee is a volunteer committee of management which is championing the refurbishment of the Main Hall.
 The owner organisation is EGSC.

-68 2007 Mallacoota Urban Design framework
+Mallacoota Urban Design framework